ContributaryCommunity/lambda-topology/README.md

 1. [NodeJS](https://nodejs.org/) 8.x
 1. [Yarn](https://yarnpkg.com) 1.x
 1. Create _tmp/_ directory in the root of the project
+1. Set envrionment variable for devleopment: `export NODE_ENV=development`

 - `yarn lint` - Validatse all JS and JSON passes linting
 - `yarn ingest` - Run _src/ingeest.js_ and by default output the file in _tmp/_
 - `yarn read` - Run _src/read.js_ and by default output the file in _tmp/_

+> With the appropriate AWS credentials exported locally, testing against the live endpoints can be done by running `export NODE_ENV=production` before the relevant task.

 ## Release Procedure
 1. Merge all changes into master